 Or, if you have a particularly good following across your social media profiles, you could consider applying to become an Amazon Influencer.
 This would still involve you promoting products and making money from sales, but you would be given your own page on Amazon where you could choose which items to promote.

-To find out more about how it works, head over to our full guide to affiliate marketing.
+To find out more about how it works, see our full guide to affiliate marketing.

 Sell crafts on Amazon Handmade